 “Customer experience is the sum of all engagements in the customer journey and lifecycle.
 It’s not anyone moment, it’s all the moments together.
 Digital disruption humanizes customer experience today because it forces us to see the “breadcrumbs” that people leave and ultimately the behaviors that they exhibit and, more so, their preferences and interest… it allows businesses to see people for what they are and who they want to become”.

-Mass personalization: much more than personalization
+Mass personalization: much more than personalization in Retail marketing

 In Consumer Review Made-to-Order – The rise of mass personalization, Deloitte traces the origins of personalization back to an era prior to the Industrial Revolution, when consumer goods were produced manually according to the buyer’s needs.
 From the end of the Second World War to the 1960s, globalization and economies of scale created the conditions for the development of the mass market.